candycode/parsley/README.md

 It is also possible to use this library to create Parsing Expression Grammar based parsers or parse simple languages.

-Some additions/changes which will likely happen in the near future:
-* recursive `ParserManager`
-* actual `Tuple` class, the current version requires all the elements to be of the same kind

 [(Preliminary public docs)](http://candycode.github.com/parsley)